sukeesh/blog/_posts/2020-05-22-stock-a-day.md

 This is how exactly an SIP works!

 You buy right and sit tight.
-Always accumulate slowly (not daily)!
+Always accumulate slowly (not daily :wink: )!

 --------------